 If there are only two places you really cannot afford to miss during your stay in Marrakech, they are Jemaa al-Fnaa and Souk Semmarine.
 Both of these sites, and particularly the souk district, will give you the most authentic Moroccan experience you could ever hope for.

-Because of its massive appeal and popularity, you will find that a visit to the souk is featured in many of our Morocco tour packages and also our multi-destination Egypt and Morocco tours.
+Because of its massive appeal and popularity, you will find that a visit to the souk is featured in nearly all of our Egypt and Morocco tours.
 However, if it is not featured in your preferred tour itinerary, we can easily add it to the itinerary if you ask us to.

 Alternatively, you can simply visit the souk on your own in the evenings after your other tours and excursions have ended for the day.